DecentricCorp/Lightrail-API-Docs/docs/quickstart/drop-in-gift-cards.md

 # Drop In Gift Cards
 Lightrail's drop in gift card solution makes it easy to get up and running to sell gift cards from your site in days.

-It is component based, using simple HTML snippets that you add directly to your pages.
+It is component based, using widgets which you add using simple HTML snippets.
 Gift cards, when redeemed, are applied to the customer's account which can be used as a payment option during checkout.

 ## Getting Started